 The NICU team expects high-risk babies will have fewer complications, better neurodevelopment and a shorter length of stay as a result of the increased human contact that is fostered in our new NICU model.
 Our single-family rooms are designed to reduce parental stress, improve parental bonding, provide a private environment that enhances breastfeeding and kangaroo care and supports families to directly participate in their baby’s care.

 “I think our unit will be a model for our colleagues everywhere,” Dr. White said at the opening.
 “Eventually it will become a standard of care throughout the developed world.”

-.
+To read how the latest episode of “This Is Us is resonating with viewers and NICU parents, click here.
 Share your own NICU story on our Facebook page at facebook.com/beaconhealth or email gro.metsyshtlaehnocaeb@maeBehT.